 - Entertainment Book (Ours had a $4 off coupon)

-Even if you don’t have a coupon, the admission is still fairly inexpensive at $16.99 considering you have four floors of arts and crafts activities and adventures to enjoy.
+Even if you don’t have a coupon, the admission is still fairly inexpensive at $16.99.
+Considering you have four floors of arts and crafts activities and adventures to enjoy, this is a good deal.
 For more information on visiting the Crayola factory, check out the website for Crayola Experience Easton.